Testing and Reporting Requirements for Direct Current (DC) and Power over Ethernet (PoE) Lamps, Luminaires, and Retrofit Kits

 - “Test Voltage”.
 This new field is required for DC and PoE products and may also be applied to existing AC products.
 It is a numerical value that lists the voltage from the LM-79 test report (e.g. 24 Volts, 380 Volts, etc.) that corresponds to the worst-case luminous efficacy listed for that product.

 - “Voltage Range”.
-This new field applies to both AC and DC products, and lists the range of acceptable input voltage for the product (e.g. 120-277VAC, 44-57VDC).
+This new field applies to both AC and DC products, and lists the nominal input voltage range for the product (e.g. 120-277VAC, 44-57VDC).

 - “DC Efficacy”.
 This new field lists the worst-case efficacy of DC/PoE products, which is different from the current “Efficacy” field for existing products.
 The existing “Efficacy” field on DLC QPL has been changed to “AC Efficacy” to clearly differentiate from the “DC Efficacy” of DC/PoE products.